aLeadPencil/sta141a/README.md

 ## HW 3
-* Simulation of Monopoly and analysis of the results of the simulation
+* Simulation of Monopoly and analysis of the simulation results

 ## HW 4